-- Other issues to consider in the capital review process: - Exempted projects - Pre-approved CIP - Annual allowance or deposits to maintenance reserve - Small capital outlay or equipment purchase - Separate MIIs for airfield vs. terminal (how about one for int'l arriving building/FIS?) - One-third of airports reported that they cannot proceed with a project if airlines rejected it twice under the negative MII. - For the remaining two-thirds, one phrase is recommended to add: "Airport can proceed with the proposed capital projects after a delay of <<>> months, and include the related operating expenses and capital costs in the calculation of airline rates and charges."
+- Other issues to consider in the capital review process: - Exempted projects - Pre-approved CIP - High MII threshold based on airline-paid project costs - Annual allowance or deposits to maintenance reserve - Small capital outlay or equipment purchase - Separate MIIs for airfield vs. terminal (how about one for int'l arriving building/FIS?) - One-third of airports reported that they cannot proceed with a project if airlines rejected it twice under the negative MII. - For the remaining two-thirds, one phrase is recommended to add: "Airport can proceed with the proposed capital projects after a delay of <<>> months, and include the related operating expenses and capital costs in the calculation of airline rates and charges."